 The Orbit 360 data logger has neither "reset" nor "switch on/off" button.
-To turn it off, just disconnect the battery power.
+To turn it off, just disconnect the battery power by removing the 3-terminal orange plug.
 In case the data logger has internal emergency battery, this should also be disconnected or the keys combination pressed as shown in the data logger display when the battery power gets disconnected.